-- 2. The symbol (/) means that the signal is active-low. - The emulator monitors the GND signal of the user system and detects whether or not the user system is connected. - When the user system interface cable is connected to this pin and the MPMD pin is set to 0, do not connect to GND but to the MPMD pin directly. - Connect /RESETP, /RESETA, and /RESETMFI to the user system if required, as shown in figure 1.3.
+- 2. The slash (/) means that the signal is active-low. - The emulator monitors the GND signal of the user system and detects whether or not the user system is connected. - 4.
+When the user system interface cable is connected to this pin and the MPMD pin is set to 0, do not connect to GND but to the MPMD pin directly.